core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Names as keys {#container-with-name}

 CBOR map keys implemented using names MUST be encoded using a CBOR text string data item (major type 3).
-A namespace-qualified name MUST be used each time the namespace of a schema node and its parent differ.
+A namespace-qualified name MUST be used each time the namespace of a schema node and its parent (as defined above) differ.
 In all other cases, the simple form of the name MUST be used.
 Names and namespaces are defined in {{RFC7951}} section 4.

 The following example shows the encoding of a 'system' container instance using names.